 Sales Director, 15Minutes, Lithuania LinkedIn

 Personalisation might possibly the biggest buzzword in the industry this year.
 Many talk about it, many attempt to create the holy grail, some have already achieved success.
-But how do you create the perfect ‘personalisation’ without pushing people into the filter bubble?
+Those successes are presented in this session of 10 minute presentations and a panel discussion(+Q&A).

 Axel Springer’s Upday Upday: your personalised news app that makes every day an “upday”!
 Upday aggregates content from trusted brands and bloggers into a unique and simple format, combining the power of technology with the intuition of journalists.